-Our local authority's local offer is published here https://livingwell.darlington.gov.uk/Categories/528
+Our local authority's local offer is published here Darlington SEND Information - Darlington

-6. Monitoring arrangements
+6. Monitoring and Evaluation of SEND

-This policy and information report will be reviewed by the SENDCo every year.
+This policy and information report will be reviewed by the SENDCO every year.
 It will also be updated if any changes to the information are made during the year.
 It will be approved by the Local academy board.